 Henrique Sá Pessoa´s, Alma also has two Michelin stars.
 The menu includes Portuguese dishes with influences from his worldwide travels.
 Alma offers a refined taste, perfect technique, and an excellent final product.
 Once again, you can opt for à la carte or get the full experience through a tasting menu.
 The menus start at €145 per person and do not include drinks.
 The wine tasting menu costs €80 per person.

-Getting around: How does transportation work in Lisbon?
+Getting around Lisbon: How does transportation work in Lisbon, Portugal?

-Transportation in Lisbon is cheap and accessible.
-The best way to discover the city is by far by foot, but you can access a wide range of transportation services such as trams, metros, buses, and trains.
+You have arrived at Lisbon airport, and now what?
+Luckily, public transport in Lisbon is cheap and accessible.
+The best way to discover the city is by far by foot, but you can access a wide range of public transport services such as trams, metros, buses, and trains.

-You can purchase a 24-hour unlimited ticket for metros, buses, and trams for €6.40.
-This ticket is charged to a reusable “Viva Viagem” card which you can purchase at metro and train stations for €0.50.
-The 24-hour travel ticket is perfect for tourists as it includes main sightseeing points such as Elevador da Glória and Elevador de Santa Justa.
+You can purchase a 24-hour unlimited public transport ticket for metros, buses, and trams for €6.40.
+This ticket is charged to a reusable “Viva Viagem” card which you can purchase at metro stations for €0.50.
+The 24-hour travel ticket is perfect for tourists as it includes main sightseeing points such as Elevador da Glória and the Santa Justa Lift.

 The trams (€1.50 single fare) are a perfect way to see the city and they can access areas of the city where there are no metros.
 While there are newer modern trams, there are still many iconic yellow metros in the center of the city which provide a great experience.
 The number 28 tram is a tourist favorite as it covers the popular districts of Graça, Alfama, Baixa, and Estrela.
 A lot nicer than taking a tourist bus!